Medically reviewed on November 13, 2017.

-Withhold therapy for NCI CTCAE (v4.0) intolerable Grade 2 or greater adverse reactions.
-Upon recovery to Grade 0-1, restart at a reduced dose as follows:
+Withhold for NCI Common Terminology Criteria for Adverse Events (CTC-AE) intolerable Grade 2 or greater adverse reactions.
+After recovery to Grade 0 to 1, restart at a reduced dose as indicated:

--720 mg twice daily for first appearance of intolerable Grade 2 or Grade 3 adverse reactions.
+-720 mg twice a day for first appearance of intolerable Grade 2 or Grade 3 adverse reactions

--Do not dose reduce to below 480 mg twice daily.
+-Do not reduce dose to below 480 mg twice a day